maubanel/GMS2-Top-Down-Shooter/keyboard/README.md

 If you get the correct debug message you can comment out this line or delete it as we will be adding movement instead below.

 Now that we have a normalized value between -1 and 1, let's translate this into motion.
-First we check to see if there is an input that would cause us to move the player.
-We check to see if (x_axis != 0 || y_axis != 0).
-If it is true then one of the two values has an input that is not 0 and we need to move the player.

-Now we need to figure out how to translate the player_speed variable from frames per second to frames since last tick.
+We need to figure out how to translate the player_speed variable from frames per second to frames since last tick.
 We will use `delta_time` to figure out how many microseconds have passed since last frame.
 1 microsecond is 1,000,000th of a second.
 So to turn this into a fractional number in seconds we need to divide delta/time / 1,000,000 (commas for clarity you can't enter commas into the script).

-So if we multiply (`delta/time / 1,000,000`) by `player_speed` we will get frames since last tick.
+So if we multiply (`delta/time / 1,000,000`) by `player_speed` we will get frames since last tick in milliseconds.

 Let me give an example.
 Lets say we have a framerate of 2 frames per second.
 `delta_time` would be `500,000`.
 So if we divide 500,000 / 1,000,000 we get a value of .5.
 This means that it will have the value of speed which get us to our delta per frame.
-Type into the bottom of the **obj_player: Step** event and delete the `show_debug_message(string)` from earlier:
+Type into the bottom of the **obj_player: Step** event and comment out the `show_debug_message(string)` from earlier:

 ![Add first pass at player movement to the obj_player step event](images/MovePlayerSinceLastFrame.png)